adamdjbrett/podcast-doctrineofdiscovery-NEXTJS-archived/content/pages/contact.md

 title: Contact
 seo:
   title: About
-  description: This is the about page
+  description: This is the contact page
   extra:
     - name: 'og:type'
       value: website